SinomeM/CNValidatron_fl/README.md

 To perform the validation of a set of CNVs you will need the following files:

 - tabix indexed intensity file for each sample
-- SNPs file (preferibly filtered)
+- SNPs file (preferably filtered)
 - samples file (linking each sample to an intensity file)
 - CNVs table

-In general you will need all the files descirbed in the CNV calling protocol mentioned above (Montalbano et al., 2022, Current Protocol).
+In general you will need all the files described in the CNV calling protocol mentioned above (Montalbano et al., 2022, Current Protocol).
 If you are interested in genome wide CNVs rather than in specific loci, you can just skip that section of the protocol.